robertcedwards/juice-docs/docs/dev/api/v3/contracts/or-utilities/jbetherc20splitspayer/write/addtobalanceof.md

         // Transfer the ETH.
         if (_token == JBTokens.ETH)
           Address.sendValue(
             // If there's a default beneficiary, send the funds directly to the beneficiary.
-Otherwise send to the msg.sender. defaultBeneficiary != address(0) ? defaultBeneficiary : payable(msg.sender), _leftoverAmount
+Otherwise send to the tx.origin. defaultBeneficiary != address(0) ? defaultBeneficiary : payable(tx.origin), _leftoverAmount
           );
           // Or, transfer the ERC20.
         else
           IERC20(_token).transfer(
             // If there's a default beneficiary, send the funds directly to the beneficiary.
-Otherwise send to the msg.sender. defaultBeneficiary != address(0) ? defaultBeneficiary : msg.sender, _leftoverAmount
+Otherwise send to the tx.origin. defaultBeneficiary != address(0) ? defaultBeneficiary : tx.origin, _leftoverAmount
           );
       }